50+ Important Egypt Travel Tips (+ Tips for Women): Know Before You Go!

 You’ll find the tourism police in touristy destinations with “tourist police” written on their uniforms.
 If you require their phone number, ask your accommodation provider and they can give it you.

 Travel with a Local or with a Tour Company

 Another Egypt travel tip I can’t stress enough – don’t attempt to travel Egypt on your own!

-Everything is wildly complicated, confusing, unorganized, and chaotic in Egypt.
+Everything is wildly complicated, confusing, unorganized, and chaotic in Egypt; especially if you don’t speak Egyptian Arabic.
 You’ll drive yourself crazy trying to plan things, find local guides, and pay an appropriate price.
 A lot of tours/activities in Egypt aren’t actually designed for tourists either – they’re designed for Egyptians and you don’t want to accidentally embark on one of these tours!
 You’ll feel very uncomfortable and there’ll be no English.